 All of this is taking place in the wake of President Donald Trump’s allegations that his Trump Tower headquarters was the victim of covert surveillance by operatives at the behest of former president Obama, and earlier revelations that government agencies like the National Security Agency (NSA) had been conducting clandestine surveillance of private citizens throughout the Obama administration.

 The data that has been collected through these and other means has been used to harass and persecute private organizations, political organizations, businesses, and private citizens.

 The bottom line is that your phone conversations are anything but private; if you’ve heard names like Max Kelly, Project Chess, or Prism, you know this to be true.
 And since government agencies build networks and databases based upon nodes of activity and the online routines of groups of people, engaging in unsecure online communications is comparable to a person having indiscriminate, frequent, unprotected sex.

 So… what’s a user to do?

 Knowing what we know today, would you have indiscriminate, unprotected sex?
 Probably not.
 So when you make a phone call, do you discuss private information of a personal nature, or business, or your investments, or your credit card information?
 Did you know how easy it was for someone to listen in?
 In addition to sensitive information of a general nature, did you know that identity theft is the fastest-growing crime in America – and that criminals are seldom far behind governments in exploiting emerging technology?

-Protect yourself with the only product that the worlds real whistleblowers believe in…
+Protect yourself with the only product that the world’s real whistleblowers Julian Assange and Edward Snowden use and trust.
+Protect yourself with DEAF.